 Emergency medicines such as inhalers, adrenaline auto injectors and midazolam must not be locked away.
-If appropriate certain emergency medication can be held by the pupil, or kept in a clearly identified container in his/her classroom.
-The school will make an assessment as to the competency of each individual pupil to carry their own medication.
-Parents will be asked to supply a second adrenaline auto injector and/or asthma inhaler for each child and they will be kept in the school office.
+If appropriate certain emergency medication can be kept in a clearly identified container in the child's classroom.
+Parents/guardians will be asked to supply a second adrenaline auto injector and/or asthma inhaler for each child and they will be kept in the school office.
 Staff must ensure that emergency medication is readily available at all times i.e. during outside P.E. lessons, educational visits and in the event of an unforeseen emergency like a fire.

 Medicines that require refrigeration are kept in the office fridge to which pupil access is restricted, and will be clearly labelled in an airtight container.
-There are specific arrangements in place for the storage of controlled drugs see page 7.